 Not many indoor plants could withstand the fumes from coal fires and gas lanterns, so the Aspidistraelatior (which could) was extremely popular with Victorian households.
 No wonder people nicknamed it the "cast iron plant."

 The modern houseplant era really began to boom in the 1970s; indoor plants fit in with the whole back-to-nature décor ethos of the time.
 Growers responded by making new varieties of plants available to the masses, says Bullene.
 However, "the 80s saw a big decline in live plants — people starred using faux foliage more and focused on other areas of décor," she explains.
 "Since about 2005 we've started to see a big resurgence of interest."

 Indeed, indoor plant popularity has typically waxed and waned with the economy.
-"Until recently, the popularity of plants has slowly grown as prosperity and security grew in society – two steps forward, one step back as economies went through boom and bust cycles – as we felt we could afford to invest in luxury,” explains Sean James, master gardener and president of Fern Ridge Landscaping & Eco-consulting.
+"Until recently, the popularity of plants has slowly grown as prosperity and security grew in society – two steps forward, one step back as economies went through boom and bust cycles – as we felt we could afford to invest in luxury," says James.